kmcallister/rfcs/text/0000-item-grouping.md

 # Summary

-Allow an anonymous `impl { ... }` for grouping items without introducing a module.
+Provide the syntax `in { ... }` for grouping items without introducing a module.

 # Motivation